scala/scala-jenkins-infra/README.md

 ## Bootstrap
+NOTE:

-NOTE: name is important (used to allow access to vault etc) it can't be changed later, and duplicates aren't allowed (can bite when repeating knife ec2 create)
+  - name is important (used to allow access to vault etc); it can't be changed later, and duplicates aren't allowed (can bite when repeating knife ec2 create)
+  - can't access the vault on bootstrap (see After bootstrap below)

 ```